axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 ### label

-The string-valued `label` provides the label text as HTML.
+The string-valued `label` provides the label text.
+When no label is set and the component hasn't any children no HMTL label will be rendered due to semantics.

-_Note: The component consumer is responsible for sanitizing the label HTML!_

 ### refId